-The DCCC Board and DCCC Risk Committee includes a representative from a Clearing Member.
+The DCCC Board and DCCC Risk Committee are constituted in accordance with SCA requirements.
 These fora provide a platform to discuss and address participant requirements, considerations and concerns with regards to DCCC's clearing and settlement services and any proposed changes.